Medicare Drug Coverage Penalty: How the Part D Penalty For Not Enrolling Works

 - The national base beneficiary premium for the current year.

-The national base beneficiary premium for 2020 is $32.74.
-This figure can change every year, although for the past two years, it has actually decreased!
+The national base beneficiary premium for 2022 is $33.37.
+This figure can change every year, although for the past few years, it has actually decreased or remain constant.

 Each month you don’t have drug coverage, you’re penalized 1% of that national base beneficiary premium.
 The final sum is then added on to your monthly Part D premium.